Matsadura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond give no perms to owner and group but all perms to other users 9- Sets the file perms to 753
 10- Copies attribute from Ollen file to hello
+11- Adds execute perms to directory and all of its subdir